Header Image 1

 Ambassador Hotel before demolition.

 Within a few blocks is the Wilshire Boulevard Temple, (A. M. Adelman, S. Tilden, and David S. Allison), built in 1929.
 It features a 100 foot Byzantie dome and spires.
 It is located at 3663 Wilshire Boulevard.
 Wilshire Boulevard has the highest concentration of historic religious structures in the city.
+The Ebell Theater is across the street.
 A few blocks more and we reach our next landmark.

 Temple